 Step 3: Remove the Glue

-Remove the dried glue carefully from the fabric by scraping it or popping it off with a butter knife.
-Work the knife between the fabric and the glue to gently remove it.
+Remove the dried glue carefully from the fabric by scraping it or popping it off with a spoon or butter knife.
+If the spoon won't scrape it off, work a knife between the fabric and the glue to gently remove it.

 Apply caution as you scrape the glue from the fabric to avoid ripping the material.